Neuroscience & Brain Health

 - Coordinate long-term care

 Many specialists combine principles from neurology, internal medicine, psychiatry, cognitive medicine, and integrative healthcare.
+In my own clinical approach, neurodegenerative care involves understanding the patient as a whole person rather than treating isolated symptoms.

 How Is a Neurodegenerative Specialist Different From a Neurologist?